 KCSE Mathematics

-Most schools enter students for Mathematics Alternative A, the standard syllabus.
-A smaller Alternative B exists for candidates in courses that need less mathematics.
+Most schools enter students for Mathematics Alternative A (code 121), the standard syllabus.
+A smaller Alternative B (code 122) exists for candidates in courses that need less mathematics.
 Both are examined through two papers.

 |---|---|

-Each paper has two sections.
-Section I is made up of shorter, compulsory questions worth a few marks each; Section II offers a choice of longer, multi-part questions from which you answer a set number.
+Each paper has two sections worth 50 marks each.
+Section I is a set of shorter questions that are all compulsory; Section II offers eight longer, multi-part questions worth 10 marks each, of which you answer any five.
 Both papers carry equal weight in the subject grade.

 Topics Covered